Autism in Women and Adults: The Invisible Diagnosis

 - Special interests in socially accepted areas are not recognized as such

-This is why it is crucial to use a screening that takes gender-specific differences in the autistic presentation into account.
+That is why it matters to use a screening that actually accounts for gender-specific differences in the autistic presentation.

 Gender-Sensitive Screening: An Important First Step

-A modern, evidence-based screening should actively incorporate the female presentation of autism.
-This means: questions about masking, about the internal experience of social interaction, about more subtle forms of stimming, and about special interests beyond technical areas.
+A modern, evidence-based screening has to build in the female presentation of autism: questions about masking, about the internal experience of social interaction, about subtler forms of stimming, and about special interests beyond technical fields.

 Our screening tool at neurodivergence-screening.com was developed to close exactly this gap.
 It takes into account the latest scientific findings on the female autistic presentation and can give you a well-founded initial assessment.